-Getting young people interested and involved in political participation including the ease and effort with which they can do so has been a challenge in Europe, particular from those socially excluded.
+Getting young people interested and involved in political participation, including the ease and effort with which they can do so, has been a challenge in Europe, particular for those who are socially excluded.

-Project "EUth - Tools and Tips for Mobile and Digital Youth Participation in and across Europe" (Horizon 2020) aims to build young people's trust in political institutions and decision-making processes using technology.
-OPIN eParticipation toolbox has been developed as part of a 3 year European project involving partners across Europe and is a platform for youth political participation.
+The project EUth - Tools and Tips for Mobile and Digital Youth Participation in and across Europe (Horizon 2020) aims to build young people's trust in political institutions and decision-making processes using technology.
+OPIN e-Participation toolbox has been developed as part of a three-year European project involving partners across Europe and is a platform for youth political participation.

-OPIN is an all-in-one digital and mobile participation toolbox, easily embedded in the web presence of youth organisations or public administrations.
-It includes guidelines that have been prepared after extensive research of eParticipation practice cases.
+OPIN is an all-in-one digital and mobile participation

+toolbox that can easily be incorporated into the online activities of youth organisations or public administrations.
+It includes guidelines that have been prepared after extensive research of e-Participation practice cases.
 These guidelines enable youth workers and leaders to start digital participation processes with youth.
-Another innovation that makes the access to resources and technology lower is the Decision Support Tool that facilitates choosing best suited pre-generated templates for eParticipation.
+Another innovation that makes the access to resources and technology easier is the decision support tool that helps the user choose the best suited, pregenerated templates for e-participation.

-Getting young people interested and involved in political and decision making processes in the digital age can be a challenge.
-Furthermore, many youth organisations do not have the resources to implement effective participatory and engagement mechanisms with young people in their communities.
-The eParticipation toolbox including its decision support tools adds to the capacity of youth organisations in engaging youth and participating in their community.
+Getting young people interested and involved in political and decision-making processes in the digital age can be a challenge.
+Furthermore, many youth organisations do not have sufficient resources for effective mechanisms that would allow young people to engage and participate in their communities.
+The e-participation toolbox, including its decision support tools, adds to the capacity of youth organisations in engaging youth and participating in their community.

-Further Information: https://www.euthproject.eu/
+Further information: www.euthproject.eu/

-17. Click for Support - REALized: web-based intervention for young consumers of New Psychoactive Substances: 'Mind Your Trip'
+17. Click for Support - REALized: web-based intervention for young users of new psychoactive substances: "Mind Your Trip"